Kernix13/guitar-chord-names/README.md

 As of August 17th 2022, I will be refactoring this project.
 This note is to show the date when I started the refactoring and to provide a link to the [commit](https://github.com/Kernix13/guitar-chord-names/commit/154ade074dd4e1c696b4dacaefe96d394b1ba547) before the refactoring.
 This is for employers so that they can review the code before and after that commit.

+## Current issues

+My mobile menu does not close when I click the Notes anchor link.

+I had to made a custom CSS class and I copied Bootstrap's styles for larger screens.
+The issue was the 6 guitar string number inputs were switching to `flex-direction: column` at `576px`.
+It looked fine but now I have horizontal scrolling.

+> 2 QUESTIONS
+>
+> > 1.
+Why doesn't my menu close on a link click?
+I did not see anything in Bootstrap docs.
+> > 2.
+Why do I have horizontal scrolling?
+From `.custom`?

 ## Features in development

 I plan to eventually add the following features: